Allegations prompt talk of Kentucky House speaker's future

 FRANKFORT, Ky.
-(AP) — Kentucky’s House Republicans will meet privately Friday to discuss the future of House Speaker Jeff Hoover after the state’s largest newspaper reported the GOP leader settled a sexual harassment claim by a member of his staff outside of court.
+(AP) — Kentucky’s House Republicans met privately Friday to discuss the future of House Speaker Jeff Hoover after the state’s largest newspaper reported the GOP leader settled a sexual harassment claim by a member of his staff outside of court.

+Hoover said Friday morning that he would “absolutely not” resign from his leadership post.

 Republican Party of Kentucky spokesman Tres Watson condemned “sexual harassment in any form,” but criticized the story as “based on nothing more than anonymous sources and third hand copies of text messages.”